 Brings together techniques for the design and analysis of comparative studies.
 Methods include multivariate matching, standardization and stratification, analysis of covariance, logit analysis, and log linear analysis.
 Quantitatively assesses techniques' effectiveness in reducing bias.
 Discusses hypothesis testing, survival analysis, repeated measure design, and causal inference from comparative studies.

-Wind Energy Explained
+Wind Energy Explained by

 Publication Date: 2002-06-21

 This authoritative textbook is intended to provide both a thorough and highly accessible introduction to the cross-disciplinary field of wind engineering.
 The economic viability and political appeal of wind power is on the increase, making this text a timely addition to the literature.

 * Developed to complement the increasing number of renewable/wind energy courses now available